 Capital One® VentureOne® Rewards Credit Card

-If you’re planning some big purchases over the next 12 months the VentureOne card’s introductory 12-month low APR offer (13.74%-23.74% variable APR after that) makes this card a compelling choice.
+The VentureOne card’s introductory 12-month low APR offer (13.74%-23.74% variable APR after that) makes this card a compelling choice.
+Keep it in mind if you’re planning some large purchases in 2019.
 Aside from introductory rate, this is a solid travel rewards card offering 1.25x miles on every dollar you spend.
 What’s more, if you’re frequently booking hotel stays then Capital One offers 10x miles on thousands of hotels purchases through hotels.com/venture.
 Those miles will add up quickly and you can redeem them easily with any airline or hotel with no blackout dates.
 The newest benefit lets cardholders exchange points for frequent flyer miles with a growing number of Capital One transfer partners, at a generous exchange rate.

 - 20,000-mile sign-up bonus after you spend $1,000 on purchases within the first 3 months, equal to $200 in travel.